5l1v3r1/pragmash/COMMANDS.md

 For example, if my current directory includes the files "foo" "bar" and "foobar", `glob foo*`, it would return the array equivalent to `arr foo foobar`.

+### mkdir

+This command creates a directory at a given path.
+This will not create intermediate directories.

 ### rm

 This deletes a file or an empty directory.